bilalq/blog/_posts/2013-11-27-removing-distractions-from-vim.md

 ## Using LiteDFM

-If you're using [Vundle](https://github.com/gmarik/vundle), you can install it by adding this to your `.vimrc` and running `:BundleInstall`:
+If you're using [Vundle](https://github.com/gmarik/vundle), you can install it by adding this to your `.vimrc` and running `:BundleInstall`.

 {% highlight vim %}
 Bundle 'bilalq/lite-dfm'
 {% endhighlight %}

-For the sake of convenience, you may want to create a mapping to toggle DFM.
+For some added convenience, you may want to create a mapping to toggle DFM.
 The one I use is:

 {% highlight vim %}